 Exemptions Don't Apply?
 Gather Quotes Document

-If none of the exemptions apply, a ServiceNow Requisition or Purchase Agreement is to be completed, citing a certified Small Business or Disabled Veteran Business Enterprise.
+If none of the exemptions apply, a Non-Catalog Purchase Request ticket is to be completed, citing a certified Small Business or Disabled Veteran Business Enterprise.
 It is important that the small business is certified by either a state or the US Federal Government.
-Supplier self-certification is not allowed.
+Supplier self-certification is not allowed; this includes suppliers that only maintain SAM.GOV Self-Certification.

 Add Certification Documentation